Are you planning or in the middle of any home improvement projects?

 Now is a great time to consider investing in energy efficient home improvements.
 Not only will you do your part to help the environment, you may also be looking at tax credits to help offset some of the costs.

 Consider making these improvements before the temperatures start dropping this fall:

 Insulate the attic

-You may be tempted to insulate the walls, but that can be expensive.
+When the heat goes up, you may be tempted to insulate the walls, but that can be expensive.
 The first place you should insulate is right over your head.

 Check for drafts

-Block your unused fireplace so it doesn’t suck heat up your chimney.
+Also, don’t forget to block your unused fireplace so it doesn’t suck heat up your chimney.

 Change your furnace filter

 It takes a lot of energy to blast air through a dirty furnace filter.
 Check your filter to see if it needs to be swapped for a new one.
 You may need to change your filter as often as once a month, especially if you have pet hair in your home.